acuity-network/mix-item-store/docs/blobid.rst

 Off-chain
 =========
 For each blockchain there is considered to be an ordered list of BlobStore contracts.
 For example, the first contract would be #0.
 The next one would be #1.
-This list is maintained by convention.
+This list is maintained on the :ref:`deployments` page.
 20 byte blobIds can be prefixed with a single byte to indicate which contract the blob is in.
 BlobStore itself has no means of specifiying which blockchain a blob is on.
 This is either to be assumed or to be specified by some other method, e.g. a URI.

 Client software should have a hard coded whitelist of BlobStore contracts that its knows how to read from.